-- NMED will review NPDES permit actions for purposes of state certification in accordance with Section 401 of the CWA, WQA NMSA 1978, 74-6-5.E, and 20.6.2.2001 NMAC.
-NMED will assure through appropriate review and communication with the permitting authority that permit requirements and effluent limitations are compatible with appropriate state law, protect WQS and implement the water quality management plan. - NMED will use the effluent limitation of 6.0-9.0 for pH for state certifications of NPDES permits except when: - a. more stringent limitations are needed to meet the antidegradation policy and implementation plan of the New Mexico WQS, (20.6.4 NMAC); - b. the WQCC has adopted a more stringent limitation in a point source waste load allocation.
+- NMED will review NPDES permit actions for purposes of state certification in accordance with Section 401 of the CWA, WQA NMSA 1978, 74-6-5(E), and 20.6.2.2001 NMAC.
+NMED will assure through appropriate review and communication with the permitting authority that permit requirements and effluent limitations are compatible with appropriate state law, protect WQS and implement this WQMP/CPP. - NMED will use a pH limitation of 6.0-9.0 for state certifications of NPDES permits except when: - a. more stringent effluent limitations are needed to meet the antidegradation policy and implementation plan of the New Mexico WQS, (20.6.4 NMAC); - b. the WQCC has adopted a more stringent effluent limitation in a point source WLA.